AL wild-card leading Red Sox rally past O’s 8-6

 BOSTON (AP) — Kiké Hernández’s game-tying RBI single caromed off the second-base bag and into shallow center field, sparking a three-run, seventh-inning rally that carried the AL wild-card leading Boston Red Sox to an 8-6 victory over the Baltimore Orioles Sunday and a sweep of their three-game series.

-It was the fifth straight win for Boston, which entered the day leading Toronto by one game and the Yankees by 1 ½ in the playoff chase.
+It was the fifth straight win for Boston, which leads Toronto by one game and the Yankees by 2 ½ in the playoff chase.
+The Blue Jays beat Minnesota, 5-3, on Sunday and New York lost to Cleveland, 11-1.

 J.D.
 Martinez had a solo homer and Kevin Plawecki added a two-run single for the Red Sox.